-Software Upgrade Method Description Oracle database In-place or out-of-place (during the database installation, using dbua after installing the database, or using the You can either upgrade your existing ASAP database when you install the new version of the database software, or run Oracle_home/bin/dbua after you have installed the new database software.
-You can also create a new database and use the expdp or impdp utilities to import the old database into the new one. expdp and impdp utilities) You may perform an in-place upgrade (into the same Oracle_home) or an out-of-place upgrade (into a separate Oracle_home).
+Software Upgrade Method Description Oracle database In-place or out-of-place (during the database installation, using dbua after installing the database, or using the expdp and impdp utilities) In-place or out-of-place (during the database installation, using dbua after installing the database or using the You can either upgrade your existing ASAP database when you install the new version of the database software, or run Oracle_home/bin/dbua after you have installed the new database software.
+You can also create a new database and use the expdp or impdp utilities to import the old database into the new one.
+You may perform an in-place upgrade (into the same Oracle_home) or an out-of-place upgrade (into a separate Oracle_home).
 You may also upgrade your database from a single instance Oracle Database to an Oracle RAC database.
 Refer to the Oracle Database Upgrade Guide for recommendations and procedures.
 In either case, Oracle recommends that you back up your database before the upgrade.
-For Database backup and restore procedure, please refer to "Creating a Backup of the ASAP Schemas" and "Rolling Back the ASAP Database."
-Oracle client New installation.
-Install a new version of the Oracle client when you upgrade your database.
+For database backup and restore procedure, please refer to "Creating a Backup of the ASAP Schemas" and "Rolling Back the ASAP Database."
+Oracle client New installation Install a new version of the Oracle client when you upgrade your database.
 Download and install the software as described in "Downloading and Installing the Oracle Client Software."
 Oracle WebLogic Server In-place (using reconfig.sh script) Locate the Oracle WebLogic Server software distribution file on the Oracle software delivery website.
 The WebLogic Server distribution file is located with the ASAP software components.
 Also download and install the version of Java for the operating system you are using for your WebLogic Server software.
 See ASAP Compatibility Matrix for Java version requirements for your platform.
-Run Middleware_home /oracle_common/common/bin/ reconfig.sh to activate the WebLogic Server Reconfiguration Wizard .
+Run Middleware_home /oracle_common/common/bin/ reconfig.sh to activate the WebLogic Server Reconfiguration Wizard.
+ASAP software In-place (using the ASAP installer file from the old installation) Run the ASAP installer after you have upgraded all other ASAP software components.
+Run the RPM installer to upgrade ASAP files.
+Then run the upgradeASAP script to configure ASAP to latest verison.
+Download the ASAP installation files as described in "Downloading the ASAP Installation Files."